Gulf Air Flight 072: Go-around and crash

-With thrust at TO/GA power and nose at a lower-than-normal angle for climb, the aircraft accelerated even further.
-Suddenly, Captain Shakeeb made a large nose-down input, causing the aircraft to descend rapidly.
-The aircraft came down with a nose angle of 15 degrees, the maximum allowable input for pitch.
-As First Officer al-Alawi had just called out "flaps three," the Ground Proximity Warning System (GPWS) began to sound "sink rate," warning the crew of the high rate of descent.
-However, instead of heeding the alarm, Captain Shakeeb ordered First Officer al-Alawi to retract the flaps.
-As the aircraft was hurtling towards the sea, the GPWS announced, "Whoop, whoop!
-Pull up!" warning the crew of their impending collision with terrain.
-Instead of pulling up, the crew was still discussing the flap position.
-The flaps were then fully retracted while the nose was raised by a bit.
-The aircraft, however, continued to plunge, and the GPWS continued until the end.
+With TO/GA thrust and insufficient nose-up attitude for climb, the aircraft continued to accelerate.
+Captain Shakeeb then applied a large nose-down input, inducing a rapid descent at a pitch angle of approximately 15°, the maximum permissible.
+As the first officer called “flaps three,” the Ground Proximity Warning System (GPWS) issued a “sink rate” alert.
+Instead of responding to the warning, the captain ordered flap retraction.
+As the aircraft descended toward the sea, the GPWS escalated to “Whoop, whoop!
+Pull up!”
+The crew continued discussing flap position while the aircraft descended unchecked.
+The flaps were fully retracted moments before impact; although the nose was raised slightly, the aircraft continued its descent, and the GPWS warnings persisted until the crash.

 At 19:30 p.m., flying with a speed of 280 knots and a nose-down pitch of 6.5 degrees, the aircraft slammed onto the sea below, instantly killing all 143 passengers and crew members.
 Flight 072 ceased all contacts and was declared as missing.